 30.1 A joint Statewide Professional Development Committee shall be established to review, make recommendations and implement programs for professional development.
-The State shall prepare, secure introduction and recommend passage of legislation for appropriations in the amount of \$167,280 effective July 2, 2014 and \$170,626 effective July 2, 2015 for the purpose of funding professional development initiatives.
-This program shall expire on July 1, 2016.
+There shall be an allocation from the appropriation in Article 5.15 for the purpose of funding professional development initiatives.
+This program shall expire on July 1, 2023.